davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

    2. Authentication type: SQL Authentication
    3. User: migrateadmin
    4. Password: AzureMigrateTraining2019#
+   5. Uncheck the encrypt connection box
 3. Select `Save`
 4. Select `TailwindInventory` database from the source
-5. Select your database as the Target Database -> Save
+5. Select your database as the `Target Database`
+6. Select `Save`
 6. Select all tables and select `Save`
-7. Give a name to the migration activity and select "Don't Validate the Database" in the database validation options
+7. Set `Activity name` to a name of your choice
-8. Run the migration
+8. In `Validation option` select 'Don't Validate the Database'
+8. Select `Run migration`

-**<u>Congratulations!</u>**  You have successfully migrated from the VM instance of SQL to Azure SQL DB!
+**Congratulations!**  You have successfully migrated from the VM instance of SQL to Azure SQL DB!
 You can check to see the data is there by using the portal based query tool

 By default Azure SQL Databases reject all traffic to them.
 You were able to run the Azure Database Migration tool because you checked the box to allow other Azure services to connect to it.
 In order to connect to it via other tools, you need to open an exception for your IP address through the firewall